FuelLabs/fuel-core/docs/fuel-sync-design.md

 The file describes the possible workflow of the FS service and its relationship with P2P and BI.
-During the review process, we must select which way to go, and the document's final version will contain only the selected way with a proper overview.
+During the review process, team must select which way to go, and the document's final version will contain only the selected way with a proper overview.

 The first final version of the document will describe the implementation of the FS for the PoA version of the FC.
-It may contain our assumptions and ideas for the next evolution of the FS for PoS(or maybe we will have several evolution points).
+It may contain our assumptions and ideas for the next evolution of the FS for PoS(or maybe FS will have several evolution points).

 All names are not final and can be suggested by the reviewers=)